securefederatedai/openfl/docs/get_started/installation.rst

 .. _install_docker:

 ****************************************
-|productName| with Docker\* \
+OpenFL with Docker\* \
 ****************************************

-Follow this procedure to download or build a Docker\*\  image of |productName|, which you can use to run your federation in an isolated environment.
+Follow this procedure to download or build a Docker\*\  image of OpenFL, which you can use to run your federation in an isolated environment.

 .. note::

-   The Docker\* \  version of |productName| is to provide an isolated environment complete with the prerequisites to run a federation.
+   The Docker\* \  version of OpenFL is to provide an isolated environment complete with the prerequisites to run a federation.
 When the execution is over, the container can be destroyed and the results of the computation will be available on a directory on the local host.

 1. Install Docker on all nodes in the federation.